1803 Draped Bust Cent - Small Date, Small Fraction

 Description

 The 1803 Draped Bust Cent - Small Date, Small Fraction is a cent produced at the Philadelphia Mint as part of the Draped Bust Cents 1796-1807 series.
-Total mintage reached 3.1 million.
-The obverse features Liberty facing right with draped bust and ribbon-bound hair, designed after a Gilbert Stuart portrait, while the reverse displays a wreath enclosing ONE CENT and fraction 1/100.
-Designed by Robert Scot.
+The U.S. Mint produced 3.1 million examples, making this ranked 2nd of 7 mint variants by mintage, with 16% of production.
+The obverse features Liberty facing right with draped bust and ribbon-bound hair, designed after a Gilbert Stuart portrait and the reverse displays a wreath enclosing ONE CENT and fraction 1/100.
+Produced during the earliest years of the United States Mint, when the young republic was establishing its monetary system and coinage traditions.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $103 to $1.4K depending on grade and condition.
 Struck in copper, weighing 10.89 grams, 28 mm in diameter, with a plain edge.
 Cataloged as PCGS #1482.
-The Draped Bust Cent continued the large cent series with a more refined portrait of Liberty.
-Large cents of this era circulated heavily and surviving examples in high grade are rare.
-The 1799 and 1804 are key dates.